-Bulk importing historical buy and sell trades via CSV fileContent also available for tax entities or on our global site.
+Bulk import historical buy and sell trades via CSV fileContent also available for tax entities or on our global site.

 Note that if you have changed broker and have had your historical trades transfer to your new broker, these historical trades will not be on your CSV file download from your new broker.
 You will need to download the CSV from the original broker or adding the holdings and trades in manually.